mamund/2017-yow/twelve-patterns/representor.md

 ## Representor

-_You SHOULD implement a message translator (Hohpe) to convert internal models into public messages._
+_You SHOULD implement a message translator[1] to convert internal models into public messages._

 ### Server-Side Example